thegeeklab/prometheus-pve-sd/docs/content/setup/prometheus-operator.md

 {{< toc >}}

-## Use in Kubernetes with Prometheus operator

-Prometheus also allows service discovery through a HTTP endpoint, and not just through a file.
-In a Kubernetes setup, with the Prometheus operator, it makes more sense to use this [HTTP SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config) instead of trying to mount the output of the prometheus-pve-sd to the container.
+As an alternative to local files service discovery Prometheus also support discoveries form HTTP endpoints.
+In a Kubernetes setup, with the Prometheus operator, it makes more sense to use this [HTTP SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config) instead of mounting the output file of the `prometheus-pve-sd` to the container.

-Since the prometheus-pve-sd module doesn't have a dedicated HTTP endpoint, you need to use a web server sidecar, that hosts the file as a static file.

-The following deployment configuration can serve as a starting point for most setups, and will need some minor adjustments, depending on your Kubernetes setup.
+The `prometheus-pve-sd` module doesn't have a dedicated HTTP endpoint, therefore you need to use a web server sidecar, that hosts the static file.
+The following deployment configuration can serve as a starting point for most setups, and just requires some minor adjustments, depending on your Kubernetes setup.

 ## Kubernetes configuration